Romeo Santos

-Anthony "Romeo" Santos (born July 21, 1981) is an American singer, songwriter, record producer and actor who is best known as the frontman and lead vocalist of the bachata group Aventura.
-In 2002, the song "Obsesión" reached number one in Italy for 16 consecutive weeks.
-He released several albums with Aventura before the group broke up.
-Since then, Santos has embarked on a solo career which has spawned seven number one songs on the Hot Latin Songs chart and seventeen number ones on the Tropical Airplay chart.
-Over his career, he sold over 40 million albums and over 100 million singles.
+Anthony "Romeo" Santos (born July 21, 1981) is an American singer, songwriter, and record producer who is best known as the frontman and lead vocalist of the bachata group Aventura.
+In 2002, the song "Obsesión" was number one in Italy for 16 consecutive weeks.
+He released several albums with Aventura before the group broke up in 2011.
+Since then, Santos has embarked on a solo career which has included seven number one songs on Billboard's Hot Latin Songs chart and eighteen number ones on the Tropical Airplay chart.
+He has sold over 24 million records worldwide, making him one of the best-selling Latin artists ever.